michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 - In Eclipse, select the **src** directory in your project.
 - Right-click on the src directory and select **Import**
 - Select **File System** then click **Next**
-- In **From Directory**,  select *./mr/src/fr*, which is inside the directory where you cloned the git repository
+- In **From Directory**,  select *./mr/src/*, which is inside the directory where you cloned or downloaded the laboratory repository
 - In the tree on the left, select *fr*, then click **Finish**.

 At this point you should have a java project named ''mr-lab'', properly configured.